 And if through the ice I see you pass by,

 I’ll bring you back to me tonight.

 The last thing you’ll feel are my fingers grasping you,

 Then pulling you to me through the thin ice.

 Another poem inspired by the current run of Dr Who, here’s a link to my other who poems

 The Girl with a Star in her Eye

-That if you reveal your real state
+That if you confess to friends your real mental state,

 Another poem inspired by Dr Who, the time the episode “Smile,” where to give away that you were feeling sad might lead to your death.
 A world where you must smile despite all that is going on around you can resonate.